jeandeaual/tts-deckconverter/README.md

 ## Download

-The latest version is available [here](https://github.com/jeandeaual/tts-deckconverter/actions?query=workflow%3Abuild).
+The latest release can be downloaded [here](https://github.com/jeandeaual/tts-deckconverter/releases).

-Click on the topmost job, then download the appropriate package for your machine from the artifact list (e.g. `tts-deckconverter-gui-windows-amd64` for the Windows GUI or `tts-deckconverter-windows-amd64` for the Windows command-line interface).
+Download the archive for your platform, extract it and run the program.
+No installation is required.

-You can just run the program, no installation is required.
+If you want the latest master build, go [here](https://github.com/jeandeaual/tts-deckconverter/actions?query=workflow%3Abuild), click on the topmost job, then download the appropriate package for your machine from the artifact list (e.g. `tts-deckconverter-gui-windows-amd64` for the Windows GUI or `tts-deckconverter-windows-amd64` for the Windows command-line interface).

 ## Building